 An offeror may acquire shares in the offeree company by means of a side transaction, both on and off the Stock Exchange.
 This type of acquisition may be carried out using the same form of consideration as that under the offer, but it may also be carried out using a different form of consideration.
 If the terms and conditions of the side transaction are more favourable for the holder than the terms and conditions of the offer, the first paragraph states that a corresponding amendment to the terms and conditions of the offer is to be made.
 A comparison must therefore be made between the terms and conditions of the offer and the terms and conditions of the side transaction.
-The consideration under the offer and the consideration in the side transaction are normally be valued based on the market conditions at the time of the side transaction.
+The consideration under the offer and the terms and conditions at the time of the side transaction.
 This means, for example, that if the consideration under the offer consists wholly or partly of shares or if shares constitute one or more alternative forms of consideration and the shares have risen in value, side transactions may be carried out at the new share price without any requirement to adjust the offer.